-Maintenance of current advanced practice registered nurse license as granted by the state in which the student practices.
+• Maintenance of current advanced practice registered nurse license as granted by the state in which the student practices.

 Students can be placed on academic warning for unsatisfactory performance in any course at any time.
 Students who receive a final grade of less than B are placed in academic jeopardy.
-Failure of a required course may lead to program deceleration or dismissal (See section on Academic Sanctions, S3.2).
-Program deceleration mandates that a new program pathway be developed and may require credit-bearing remediation prior to resuming coursework.
+Failure of a required course may lead to program deceleration or dismissal.
+(See section on Academic Sanctions, 53.2)

+Program deceleration mandates that a new program pathway be developed and may require a credit-bearing clinical immersion prior to resuming clinical coursework.
 Two failures of any required course or courses will result in dismissal from the program.